 Murtada el-Ghali, editor in chief of the Ajras al-Hurriya newspaper, told AFP news agency that police had taken mobile phones and money from some of those arrested.

 There have been weeks of protests against media censorship in Sudan led by Ajras al-Hurriya and two other papers.
-Editors say that newspapers are now subject to nightly checks by the security forces who routinely remove articles they do not approve of.
+Editors say that newspapers are now subject to nightly checks by the security forces who routinely remove articles they do not

 As part of a growing protest against state censorship ten Sudanese newspapers suspended publication on Tuesday, journalists said.